slaxman/TokenExchange/README.md

 TokenExchange Version 4
 =======================

 TokenExchange is a NRS add-on that automates the process of exchanging Nxt currency for Bitcoins and issuing Nxt currency when receiving Bitcoins.
-TokenExchange Version 4 stores the Bitcoin wallet in SQL tables.
-TokenExchange uses the NRS database support, so be sure to empty the Bitcoin wallet before deleting the NRS database directory or your coins will be lost.
+TokenExchange Version 4 stores the Bitcoin wallet in SQL tables stored in either the NRS database or a database managed by an external server.
+If the tables are stored in the NRS database, be sure to empty the Bitcoin wallet before deleting the NRS database directory or your coins will be lost.

 TokenExchange watches for currency transfer transactions for the specified currency.
 If the transfer is to the redemption Nxt account, a Bitcoin transaction will be initiated to send the equivalent amount of Bitcoins to the Bitcoin address that was specified as a message attached to the transfer transaction.
 The attached message must be a plain or encrypted prunable message.